Graeme Park (Horsham, Pennsylvania): 1722 or 1723

 Construction on the mansion at Graeme Park begins.

-Graeme Park was originally called "Fountain Low" by Sir Keith.
-It is also known as the "Keith House" in honor of Sir William Keith its builder and first resident.
+Graeme Park was originally called "Fountain Low" by Sir William Keith, its builder and first resident.
+It is also known as the "Keith House" in his honor.
 Fountain Low was built on 1700 acre of land that Keith acquired as governor.
-He received the land for little or no cost as a debt payment given to the Provincial government of Pennsylvania by the estate of Samuel Carpenter who had died with a considerable debt owed to colony.
+He received the land for little or no cost as a debt payment given to the Provincial government of Pennsylvania by the estate of Samuel Carpenter, who had died with a considerable debt owed to the colony.
 Over 90 workmen worked to complete Fountain Low and its surrounding buildings.
-Sir Keith even got the Provincial government to extend two roads to his property in Horsham.
-Evidence points to the assumption that Keith rarely occupied Fountain Low.
+Keith even got the Provincial government to extend two roads to his property in Horsham.
+Evidence points to the assumption that Governor Keith rarely occupied Fountain Low, but instead spent the majority of his time at the governor's mansion in Philadelphia.
 The interior of the mansion was not painted until Dr. Thomas Graeme took ownership in 1739.
-Governor Keith instead spent the majority of his time at the governor's mansion in Philadelphia.

 1739

-Dr. Thomas Graeme acquired the property at Fountain Low and renamed it "Graeme Park".
+Dr. Thomas Graeme acquires the property at Fountain Low and renames it "Graeme Park".

 Dr. Graeme was the husband of Ann Diggs who was the stepdaughter of Sir William Keith.
 Graeme had arrived with Keith from England in 1717 and married Ann in 1719.
 During his years in Pennsylvania Graeme attained a significant social status in Philadelphia.
 He served as the Port Physician, was a consulting physician at the Pennsylvania Hospital, was appointed as a naval officer by Governor Keith in 1719, as a Register General and Master of Chancery in 1724.
 Graeme also served on the Provincial Council and the Supreme Court of Pennsylvania.
 Governor Keith had left Pennsylvania in 1728 and left trusteeship of his properties to his wife Lady Anne Keith and family.
 Dr. Thomas Graeme was one of the trustees.
 The estate was sold in 1738 to Joseph Turner, who then sold Fountain Low to Dr. Graeme in 1739.
 Graeme originally used the newly named Graeme Park as a summer residence and kept his primary residence in Carpenter's Mansion in Society Hill, Philadelphia.